ErmakovSY/react_modal-window/README.md

 Modal window with React.js

-Using styled-components
+Using styled-components.
-Allows user to choose the type of message: success, notify, warning or error
+Allows user to choose the type of message: success, notify, warning or error.

 Manual:
 1. npm i